 6.7.3 Evaluation

-This solution covers a management aspect necessary for the RO authorization/permission process, i.e.. how to ensure reachability of the ROF for authentication and authorization.
+This solution covers a management aspect necessary for the RO authorization/permission process, i.e., how to ensure reachability of the ROF for authentication and authorization.
 In particular, how can the resource owner subscribe for the notifications.

 In ROF and CCF new APIs need to be supported for subscription notifications.